buba-vms/deploy-react-app-btp-tutorial/README.md

   }
 }
 ```
-* to find the information above you have to click to view the credentials of abap envoirment key that we created
+* to find the information above you have to click to view the credentials of abap environment key that we created
 ![image](https://user-images.githubusercontent.com/101530871/233141067-db8c7c1e-d0c1-4e51-b310-b57e676f2d0b.png)

 * Open the terminal on the `service-instances` folder and insert the following command
 ```
 cf create-service destination lite tutorial-destination -c dest-config.json
 ```
-* you should recive the following response
+* you should receive the following response

 ![image](https://user-images.githubusercontent.com/101530871/233142111-ded50c92-968f-4b73-864b-878b8977176d.png)